ahamlinman/randomizer/CloudFormation/README.md

 The parameter name in the `aws ssm` command is unique within your AWS account, must start with a `/`, and can contain additional slash-separated parts to help you organize all of the SSM parameters in your account.
+While the parameter can be encrypted with the default AWS-managed SSM key, the CloudFormation template does not currently support encryption with a custom KMS key (which would cost
+$1/mo and require additional IAM and KMS setup).

 [ssm parameter store]: https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html